 5. Live in the moment

-If life continues in the same direction it has in the past few years, I probably won’t be sitting in this apartment in Berlin a year from now.
+If life continues in the same direction it has in the past few years, I probably won’t be sitting in my current apartment a year from now.
 Life will continue to move and flow.
 The friends I enjoy dinner with tonight may end up being a 20-hour flight away and the neighbourhood that I now call home might become the source of my homesickness.

 So you just gotta live in the moment and appreciate everything for the way it is right now.

-I’m sitting here in my beautiful Berlin apartment, sipping on Apfel wine and listening to the birds sing around me.
+I’m sitting here in my beautiful apartment, sipping on a glass of wine and listening to the birds sing around me.
 This moment is fleeting, and I’m so lucky to be in it.